 What Happens to Your Tongue When You Bite It

-Most times, when people bite their time, it’s usually the lateral side of the tongue which are affected.
+Most times, when people bite their time, it’s usually the lateral side of the tongue which is affected.
 Sometimes bleeding may occur.
 The tongue is generally left with cuts which sting when we are eating hot food.

 Some people can also get tongue ulcers; these usually heal within ten days.
 The tongue becomes uncomfortable with little sores, which can get in the way of getting a good sleep at night.